Buffered creatine is a patented product that combines creatine and magnesium.

 While no studies have been conducted by a reputable research facility, buffered creatine may help some users to reduce the amount of creatinine produced in their bodies.

-Some doctors, mainly those associated with the companies that manufacture this supplement, say that buffered creatine is more effective for muscle building.
-However, buffered creatine has been shown to be no more effective than creatine monohydrate, tri-creatine malate or creatine ethyl ester.
+Some doctors — mainly those associated with the companies that manufacture buffered creatine — say it is more effective for muscle building.

 As there has not been an exhaustive amount of research done on buffered creatine, it is about as safe as all other supplements.
 If you want to take buffered creatine to build more muscle mass, you will need to be cleared by your doctor first.